Table of contents

 It seems as though there are always stories about the challenges of housing affordability in the media.

-I remember during the last property boom (back in 2106 and 2017) it was all about being priced out of the market by greedy property investors and foreign buyers.
+I remember during the property boom of 2106 and 2017 it was all about being priced out of the market by greedy property investors and foreign buyers.

 Then when the market slowed, the conversation turned to negative gearing and how it was keeping the rich richer, and stopping others from stepping onto the property ladder.

-Now that our housing markets are booming again we keep hearing the trials and tribulations of first home buyers who are struggling to save a deposit.
+Now that our housing markets are growing strongly we keep hearing the trials and tribulations of first-home buyers who are struggling to save a deposit.

 So what’s the real story about property in Australia?